Jaecoo J8: Malaysia

 The J8 was first introduced in Malaysia in January 2024, then was previewed in Malaysia in March 2025 in the right-hand drive Malaysian specification model, and was launched on 18 July 2025.
 In Malaysia, two variants are available: 2WD (5-seater) and AWD (6-seater), both variants are powered by the 2.0-litre turbocharged petrol engine.

+Singapore

+The Jaecoo 8 was launched in Singapore on 6 May 2026, in the sole variant powered by the 1.5-litre turbocharged petrol plug-in hybrid (SHS).